Cognitive Disorders Clinic

 We work in partnership with your local doctor (GP), Prince of Wales Hospital and Community Health Services, local pharmacies and other Aged care service providers (including War Memorial Hospital, Day centres and residential aged care facilities).

-We will review your referral and send you a letter in the mail with your appointment details.
 If you provide your mobile phone number, you will receive a SMS reminder in the week before your appointment.

 You may need to wait from 3 - 6 months for your first appointment.